The CompTIA Certification Path Explained

 What jobs can you get with a CompTIA certification?

-Getting a CompTIA certification can help you qualify for various jobs and potentially advance in your current IT role.
-Keep in mind that a CompTIA certification isn’t the only factor that employers consider in a candidate.
-Let's look at three careers that you may qualify for with CompTIA certifications.
+CompTIA certification can help you qualify for various jobs and potentially advance in your current IT role.
+Remember that a CompTIA certification isn’t the only factor employers consider in a candidate.
+Take a look at three careers that you may qualify for with CompTIA certifications.

 IT support specialist